 You and your family are the most important people on the rehabilitation team.
 Family members will be invited to participate in treatment planning and goal setting, family meetings, and education and training sessions.
 Housing options, support groups and other resources are available.

-On average, people with spinal cord injury met 76.6% of their goals last year.
-While individual results vary, at discharge, most individuals with brain injury needed someone to supervise them when caring for themselves and walking or getting around with a wheelchair.
+While individual results vary, at discharge 128 of 144 (88.9%) individuals with brain injury met their predicted outcomes.
+At discharge, most individuals with brain injury needed someone to supervise them when caring for themselves and walking or getting around with a wheelchair.
 It is common for patients who discharge from the brain injury specialty unit to continue to receive therapy services as an outpatient.

-Last year, most people (70.7%) were able to return home after their inpatient rehab stay.
-This is higher than other rehabilitation facilities in our region (63.9%) and also higher than the national average (68.8%).
+Last year, most people (72.2%) were able to return to the community after their inpatient rehab stay.
+This is higher than other rehabilitation facilities in our region (64.7%) and also higher than the national average (68.7%).

-We are proud to report that 100% rated their experience as “Excellent” or “Good.”
-A full 100% agreed they would recommend Madonna to family or friends.
+We are proud to report that 98.5% rated their experience as “Excellent” or “Good.”
+96.3% agreed they would recommend Madonna to family or friends.

 Madonna is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) as a Brain Injury Rehabilitation Program for inpatients, outpatients, adults and pediatrics.
 Every three years, the hospital undergoes a rigorous review of our programs to ensure they meet or exceed very high standards of care for our patients.